Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 16.25.19 UTC
+- WIB: Minggu, 2 Maret 2025 17.27.02 UTC
-- WITA: Minggu, 2 Maret 2025 17.25.19 UTC
+- WITA: Minggu, 2 Maret 2025 18.27.02 UTC
-- WIT: Minggu, 2 Maret 2025 18.25.19 UTC
+- WIT: Minggu, 2 Maret 2025 19.27.02 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: success
+Kategori: friendship